ridhwandll/ridhwandll.github.io/RidSite/content/line.md

 title = "RidLines(Threads but it's RID)"
 +++

+> Rid sad because he could not save the atlantis, the other side was way too non-cooperative

 >Everything is fun and games until you ask me to share a burger with you